JuanCMath/HAVMUN/README.md

-# HAVMUN
+# HAVMUN Web
-HAVMUN web page to vote
+ Web page for Havana Model of United Nations